-10. FUTURE WORK
+11. FUTURE WORK

-The Participants agree to examine the following issues in the 12 months following the adoption of this Sector Understanding:
+The Participants agree to examine the following issues:

 - a) Term-adjusted risk-premia.

-- b) Climate change "adaptation" sectors and technologies.

-- c) Conditions for low emission/high energy efficiency fossil fuel power plants including definition of CCS-readiness.
+- b) Conditions for low emission/high energy efficiency fossil fuel power plants including definition of CCS-readiness.

-- d) Net zero energy buildings.
+- c) Net zero energy buildings.

-- e) Smart grids.

-- f) Fuel cell projects.
+- d) Fuel cell projects.

-11. MONITORING AND REVIEW
+12. MONITORING AND REVIEW

-- a) The Secretariat shall report annually on the implementation of this Sector Understanding. - b) The Participants shall regularly review the scope and other provisions of this Sector Understanding and at the latest by the end of 2013. - c) Appendix II shall be reviewed at regular intervals, including upon the request of a Participant, with the view to assessing whether any Project Class and/or Type should be added to, or removed from, or whether any thresholds should be changed in, that Appendix.
-Proposals for new Project Classes and/or Types shall be supported by information on how projects within such a Class/Type should fulfil the criteria set out in Article 2 b) of this Sector Understanding and shall follow the methodology set out in Appendix III.
+- a) The Secretariat shall report annually on the implementation of this Sector Understanding. - b) The Participants shall regularly review the scope and other provisions of this Sector Understanding and at the latest by the end of 2017. - Appendix II of this Sector Understanding shall be reviewed at regular intervals, including upon the request of a Participant, with the view to assessing whether any Project Class and/or Type should be added to, or removed from, or whether any thresholds should be changed in, that Appendix.
+Proposals for new Project Classes and/or Types shall be supported by information on how projects within such a Class/Type should fulfil the criteria set out in Article 2 b) and shall follow the methodology set out in Appendix IV of this Sector Understanding. - d) The Participants shall undertake a review of Appendix III of this Sector Understanding no later than by 30 June 2018, with a view to assessing the international initiatives related to adaptation, market conditions, and the body of experience developed from the notification process to determine if the definitions, project criteria, terms and conditions should be continued and or amended. - e) After 31 December 2018, the terms and conditions related to Appendix III shall be discontinued unless the Participants agree otherwise.